 2. Population Synthesis Synthetic Spectra

 For generating our incident spectral energy distributions, we used the code Starburst99 (Leitherer et al. 1999).
 We explored the Padova track evolutionary sequence with Asymptotic Giant Branch (AGB) stars (Bressan et al. 1993) and the Geneva evolutionary sequence with zero rotation and 40% break up velocity (Leitherer et al. 2014).
 For each track, we included the Pauldrach / Hillier model atmospheres (Pauldrach et al. 2001; Hillier & Miller 1998) for all of the SEDs.
-We assumed a Kroupa broken power law initial mass function (IMF; Kroupa 2001) with mass intervals of 0.1 Mto 0.5 M and 0.5 M to 100 , which are the default values for a Starburst99 simulation
+We assumed a Kroupa broken power law initial mass function (IMF; Kroupa 2001) with mass intervals of 0.1 M⊙ to 0.5 M⊙ and 0.5 M⊙ to 100 M⊙, which are the default values for a Starburst99 simulation.

+Each evolutionary sequence of Starburst99 uses either a continuous or instantaneous SFH.
+Our instantaneous starbursts assumed a fixed mass of 106 M⊙, while our continuous starbursts assumed a star formation rate of 1 M⊙ yr-1, both of which are the default parameters for a Starburst99 simulation.

-We investigated the sensitivity of the SED to three additional parameters: SFH, stellar population age and stellar metallicity.
-The greatest effects come from the SFH and cluster age, with metallicity only introducing small changes to the overall spectrum [.
+We investigated the sensitivity of the SED to two additional parameters: SFH (including stellar population age) and stellar metallicity (Z⊙ and 0.4 Z⊙).
+The greatest effect comes from the SFH, with metallicity only introducing small changes to the overall spectrum.
+The effects of metallicity were especially small when the instantaneous model was adopted.

 One of the primary focuses of this paper is determining the conditions necessary to produce high ionization emission lines in simulations, and as such, we wanted to choose the hardest SED possible for our baseline model (§3).
 Fig. 1 displays the spectra from star clusters with instantaneous SFHs on the left side panels and the spectra from star clusters with continuous SFHs on the right side panels.
 The upper two rows of spectra are distinguished by differences in stellar rotation following the Geneva evolutionary track, while the bottom row features spectra following the Padova AGB evolutionary track.

-Stellar rotation affects the radiation field in a number of ways.
+As evident in Figure 1, stellar rotation affects the radiation field in a number of ways.
 Specifically, rotating stars will spend a longer amount of time on the main sequence, along with higher effective temperatures and luminosities than non-rotating stars (Levesque et al. 2012).
 Rotation also increases the number of WR stars by enhancing mass loss, which allows stars of lower mass to enter a WR phase.

 Despite these effects, the overall hardness of the ionizing spectrum from solar metallicity stars is fairly similar for non-rotating and rotating stars as shown in Fig. 1.
 At subsolar metallicities however, the effects of rotation become much more apparent.
-Fig. 2 displays the Padova AGB track and Geneva Rotation track spectra for both SFHs, however the Padova track star clusters have solar metallicity while the Geneva track star clusters have subsolar metallicities (0.1 Z and 0.4 Z).
+Fig. 2 displays the Padova AGB track and Geneva Rotation track spectra for both SFHs, however the Padova track star clusters have solar metallicity while the Geneva track star clusters have subsolar metallicities (0.1 Z⊙ and 0.4 Z⊙).
 At lower metallicity, the star cluster takes 10-20% longer to reach steady state (Leitherer et al. 2014).
-At 0.4 Z, the effects of rotation on the hardness of the spectrum become much more apparent.
-As the star cluster becomes even more metal poor, stars begin to skip the WR phase and thus the hardness of the spectrum deceases, relative to the spectrum emitted from 0.4 Z stars, as evident in Fig. 2.
+At 0.4 Z⊙, the effects of rotation on the hardness of the spectrum become much more apparent.
+As the star cluster becomes even more metal poor, stars begin to skip the WR phase and thus the hardness of the spectrum deceases, relative to the spectrum emitted from 0.4 Z⊙ stars, as evident in Fig. 2.
 In spite of rotation resulting in a greater number of higher energy photons, the steady state Padova AGB track SED at 5 Myr or older produces the hardest ionizing spectrum, which can by seen by comparing in the FUV and EUV intensities in Fig. 1 and Fig. 2.
-For this reason, we selected this SED for the ionizing radiation field for our baseline model photoionization simulations described in the next section.

 3. Baseline Model